Reversible jump Markov chain Monte Carlo and multi-model samplers: Introduction

-This article is structured as follows: In Section \ref{sec:implem} we present a detailed description of how to implement the reversible jump sampler and review methods to improve sampler performance.
-Section \ref{sec:postsim} examines post-simulation analysis, including label switching problems when identifiability is an issue, and convergence assessment.
-In Section \ref{sec:related} we review related sampling methods in the statistical literature, and conclude with discussion on possible future research directions for the field.
-Other useful reviews of reversible jump MCMC can be found in \cite{green03} and \citet{sisson04}.
+This article is structured as follows: In Section \ref{sec:implem} we present discussion on methods for designing between-model moves in the reversible jump sampler, and Section \ref{sec:improve} reviews approaches to improve sampler performance.
+Section \ref{sec:converge} details convergence diagnostic tools, followed by discussions on model choice and computing Bayes factors in Section \ref{sec:BF}.
+In Section \ref{sec:related} we review related multi-model sampling frameworks beyond reversible jump, and in Section \ref{sec:discuss} conclude with discussion on possible future research directions for the field.